 RV Parking Laws

 RV parking in Rhode Island is relatively relaxed.
 You can park your RV in designated RV and motorhome parks and campgrounds.
 There are state parks that allow seasonal RV camping.
-You are also allowed to park your RV on your driveway as a temporary or secondary residence.
+You can also park your RV in your driveway as a temporary or secondary residence, depending on local zoning laws.
 The state mandates that you have a primary address in order to establish residency in the state.
-It is always recommended that you research local city and town regulations regarding how long you can park your RV.
+You should research local city and town regulations regarding how long you can park your RV.

 Trailer Towing Laws